G-Two/homeassistant-subaru/README.md

   - **Disable *[Default]*:** New sensor data is only received when the vehicle automatically pushes data (normally after engine shutdown).
 The user may still manually poll the vehicle anytime with the Locate button.
   - **Charging:** For PHEVs, during charging, the integration will poll every 30 minutes to obtain updated charging status.
 Polling will only occur during charging.
   - **Enable:** Every 2 hours, the integration will send a remote command (equivalent to pressing the Locate button), "waking" your vehicle obtain new sensor data.
+  > [!WARNING]
-  > **WARNING:** Vehicle polling draws power from the 12V battery.
+  > Vehicle polling draws power from the 12V battery.
 Long term use without driving may drain the battery resulting in the inability to start your vehicle.

 - **Lovelace UI notifications for remote commands:**  It takes 10-15 seconds for remote commands to be processed by the Subaru API and transmitted over the cellular network to your vehicle.
 Some users may desire UI feedback that the integration is working.
 This option provides three levels of increasing verbosity:
   - **Disable *[Default]*:** Lovelace notifications are disabled.
 Errors will still be logged.